TayabaStrack/latestupd/README.md

 # latestupd
 problems for another day
-not as urgent
+admin
-- profile picture changes  (done pero not tested yet)
+- notifications (all except profile)
-- img edit/upload (PROFILE done pero not tested yet)
+- new code for updating profile picture on other pages (all except profile)